 Brief survey of the history of the theatre; elements of theatre; typical functions of the various personnel in theatre production; analysis of a play script; viewing and critique of live theatre performance.
+This course meets a General Education Core Curriculum requirement.
 Fall.